JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML RootConceptTaxonomyAxiom

-An OML RootConceptTaxonomyAxiom asserts that, in the context of a Bundle, a particular Entity is the root of a taxonomy of specializations of that Entity.
+An OML RootConceptTaxonomyAxiom asserts that, in the scope of a Bundle, a particular Entity is the root of a taxonomy of specializations of that Entity.

 {APIs: **Normalized**, **Functional**}